-Neoadjuvant therapy may shrink a tumor enough so that a lumpectomy becomes an option instead of a mastectomy.
+Neoadjuvant therapy may shrink a tumor enough so a lumpectomy becomes an option to a mastectomy.

-The main benefit of lumpectomy plus radiation therapy is that the breast is preserved as much as possible.
+The main benefit of lumpectomy plus radiation therapy is the breast is preserved as much as possible.

-A potential benefit of mastectomy is that radiation therapy may be avoided.
+A potential benefit of mastectomy is radiation therapy may be avoided.
 Although some women will need radiation therapy after mastectomy, many will not.
 (Ask your health care team if you are likely to avoid radiation therapy if you have a mastectomy.)

 Lumpectomy plus radiation therapy

 Treatment for early breast cancer

 Part of the breast (tries to keep the original look of the breast)

 Less extensive surgery with general or regional anesthesia